 \begin{quotation} ``To the extent the plaintiffs' alleged harm is the dilution of their votes, that injury is district specific.
 An individual voter in Wisconsin is placed in a single district.
 He votes for a single representative.
 The boundaries of the district, and the composition of its voters, determine whether and to what extent a particular voter is packed or cracked.'' \end{quotation}

 The dilution does not depend \emph{only} on the district and the voters in it.
 It also depends on the suite of comparator plans being used to determine which districts have been packed or cracked.

-In the next section we shall address what it means for a voter (rather than a district) to be packed or cracked.
-As illustrated by the above \emph{Gill \emph{v.}\ Whitford} excerpts, identifying voters as having been packed or cracked is what is pertinent for vote dilution claims.
+In the next section we shall address what it means for a voter to be packed or cracked.
+(The case of districts will be treated briefly.)
+As illustrated by the above \emph{Gill \emph{v.}\ Whitford} excerpts, identifying voters as having been packed or cracked is what is needed for vote dilution claims.